QROPS Pension Benefits

-Since their launch in 2006, the popularity of QROPS (Qualifying Recognised Overseas Pension Schemes), an HMRC-recognised overseas pension, continues to grow amongst expatriates and individuals considering a move overseas.
+Since they were introduced in 2006, the popularity of QROPS (Qualifying Recognised Overseas Pension Schemes), an HMRC-recognised overseas pension, continues, alongside SIPPs, to grow amongst expatriates and individuals considering a move overseas.

-The recent ‘Pension Flexibility 2015’ changes to UK pensions, have also had a limited but important impact on the 20 benefits of QROPS set out below.
+The ‘Pension Flexibility 2015’ changes to UK pensions, have also had a limited but important impact on the 16 benefits of QROPS set out below.

 When you start drawing benefits from a UK Pension scheme typically 25% can be taken immediately as a tax free lump.
-This is provided certain limits are not exceeded i.e. total pensions are not larger than the lifetime allowance (LTA) currently £1,250,000 (falling to £1,000,000 from April 6th 2016), unless you have secured one of the protection measures available.
+This is provided certain limits are not exceeded i.e. total pensions are not larger than the lifetime allowance (LTA) currently £1,000,000, unless you have secured one of the protection measures available.
 With a QROPS after the ten year reporting period (5 years before 6 April 2013) then the UK payment rules no longer apply and you will be able to take up to 30% as a tax free lump sum.

 The LTA has reduced in real terms ever since 2010/11 when Alistair Darling saw it as a means of raising funds through this additional tax.
-The table below illustrates how it has fallen from its high at £1,800,000 to the low of £1,000,000 set to come into force from April 2016.
+The table below illustrates how it has fallen from its high at £1,800,000 to the low of £1,000,000.

 If the LTA is exceeded the excess is taxed at 55% if taken as a lump sum or 25% if taken as income although there is still income tax to also be applied.